danisha20/Stream.Bit/README.md

 # Stream.Bit

-A full stack ML pipeline feeding an analytical dashboard which gives companies insight regarding the negative sentiment posted on tweets.
+This is a full stack ML pipeline feeding an analytical dashboard which gives companies insight regarding the negative sentiment posted on tweets.

+This project was built for the Hackaton HackOff v3.0 and obtained the Cofluent Challange Award.

 ## Solution